Patrick Mackay: Trial

 At his trial in November 1975, Mackay was convicted of the manslaughter of Adele Price, Isabella Griffith and Father Anthony Crean after pleading guilty on the grounds of diminished responsibility.
-Due to insufficient evidence he was not convicted of the murders of Goodman or Hynes, but the cases were left to lie on file.
-Police later found evidence which proved he had killed Frank Goodman.
+Further evidence of his involvement in the murder of Frank Goodman was found.
+But these were insufficient and he was not convicted of the murders of Goodman or Hynes and the cases were left to lie on file.
 He was sentenced to life imprisonment with a minimum term of 20 years.

 Mackay's defence team had pleaded insanity, but medical experts instead concluded that he was a psychopath (a personality disorder and not a mental disorder).

 Subsequent developments

-In 1989, he appeared briefly in a BBC documentary Forty Minutes episode titled "Danger Men" aired in February 1990.
+In 1989, he appeared briefly in a BBC documentary Forty Minutes episode titled "Danger Men".
 Mackay spent time in Hull Prison, where a special unit was set up to deal with one of the "most dangerous and difficult prisoners" in the country.
-As Mackay is asked if he considers himself a psychopath, he replies: "There is never any suggestion in my mind that I was ever a psychopath".
+As Mackay was asked if he was a psychopath, he replied: "There is never any suggestion in my mind that I was ever a psychopath if somebody use that criteria".

 Mackay's minimum tariff was 20 years, meaning that he became eligible for release in 1995.
 He has been repeatedly denied full release by the parole board.
 In 2017 he was permitted to move to an open prison with day release provisions.
-In 2019 Dartford MP Gareth Johnson voiced concern at the potential release of Mackay, raising the issue in parliament and writing to the Secretary of State for Justice.
+In 2019 Dartford MP Gareth Johnson voiced concern at the potential release of Mackay, raising the issue in Parliament and writing to the Secretary of State for Justice.

-In June 2020 Mackay was again considered for release.
-The hearing of the Parole Board was postponed amidst a fresh investigation into Mackay's involvement in the murders to which he had previously confessed, and which he was still suspected of having committed (no one else has ever been arrested or charged for these murders).
+In 2020 Mackay was again considered for release.
+The hearing of the Parole Board was postponed amidst a fresh investigation into Mackay's involvement in the murders to which he was suspected.
 In May 2021 the Parole Board announced he would not be eligible for release but could remain in open prison conditions.

-In July 2022, it was revealed that Mackay's case had once again been referred to the Parole Board.
+In 2022, it was revealed that Mackay's case had once again been referred to the Parole Board.
 The son of Ivy Davies said that he was outraged by the announcement but was unable to give an account to the Parole Board of the impact of Mackay's crimes as Mackay was not convicted of her murder.
 Commenting, he stated: "Everyone knows he did more.
 He hasn’t shown any remorse.
 But there's not a lot I can do about it."